 Start implementing, and be sure to give yourself one of those rewards we talked about.
 You deserve it.

-You are fully in charge of you and your actions and you can do anything you set your mind to as you Build Your Best Life.
+You are fully in charge of yourself and your actions — and you can do anything you set your mind to as you Build Your Best Life.

 You’ve got this!

 Sign up to have the anti-laziness worksheet delivered to your inbox: